sarthakvinayaka/EquiTie/roadmap.md

 - Investor PII (name, email, bank details) is resolved from the portfolio DB by the API layer and never included in model prompts.
 The model receives `investor_id` and pre-computed domain objects only.
 - All model API calls go through the Anthropic API with a Data Processing Agreement in place.
 EU investor data is processed on EU-region endpoints.
 - GDPR right-to-erasure: investor data is deleted from Redis within 1 hour of request, from audit logs within 72 hours per policy.
 Portfolio database deletion follows EquiTie's existing retention policy.
+This is implemented before any EU investor data enters the production system — Month 1, not a later phase.
+Collecting EU investor data without a compliant deletion path is a legal exposure, not a roadmap tradeoff.
 - API keys rotated on a 90-day schedule via AWS Secrets Manager.
 Key compromise triggers immediate rotation without deploy.

 ### Role-based access